 Greece has compulsory military service of nine months for the army and one year for the navy and air force for all males aged 19 to 45 years.
 Women are accepted into the Greek army, though they are not obliged to join and rarely do.

 The word xenos means both 'stranger' and 'guest', and Greeks see filoxenia (hospitality, welcome, shelter) almost as a duty and a matter of personal pride and honour.

 Nature & Wildlife

-While Crete is known for its large population of sheep and goats, the island is also home to some endemic fauna, including hares, rabbits and weasels and its own subspecies of badger.
+While Crete is known for its large population of sheep and goats, the island is also home to some endemic fauna, including hares, rabbits, weasels and its own subspecies of badger.
 You are unlikely to catch sight of the big-eared Cretan spiny mouse, but you never know.
 The island also has a large population of bats, insects, snails and invertebrates.
 Other local species include the tiny Cretan tree frog and the Cretan marsh frog.